 - Authority to make financial decisions

 - The ability to sign contracts pertaining to the senior

-Relevant here, power of attorney gives the attorney in fact the ability to pay bills on behalf of the senior.
-This is exactly why we are asked is power of attorney responsible for nursing home bills.
+Relevant here, power of attorney allows the attorney to pay bills on behalf of the senior.
+We are asked if power of attorney is responsible for nursing home bills.

 There are no two ways about it.
-Long-term care is incredibly expensive, and it is getting more so by the year.
+Long-term care is incredibly expensive and getting more so by the year.
 Not only is inflation high in general, but the costs of medical care are increasing at a rate higher than regular inflation in the United States.